 The Vocational Training Opportunities Scheme (VTOS) provides training and education courses to unemployed people.

-There are many benefits to taking part in a VTOS course when you are unemployed.
+There are many benefits to taking part in this scheme when you are unemployed.
 These benefits can include:

 - Improve your level of education